MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/WindowsProvider.md

 ## Properties

-See IProvider for a full list of supported properties.

 | Property | Type | Description |
 | -- | -- | -- |
 | State | ProviderState | Gets the current authentication state of the provider. |